elastic/elasticsearch-rs/CONTRIBUTING.md

 - [**Docker**](https://www.docker.com/)

   Docker is used to start instances of Elasticsearch by using [Elastic's Elasticsearch docker images](https://container-library.elastic.co/).
   For Windows, use [Docker with WSL 2 backend](https://docs.docker.com/docker-for-windows/wsl/).

 - [**Cargo make**](https://sagiegurari.github.io/cargo-make/)

   Cargo make is used to define and configure a set of tasks, and run them as a flow.
 This helps with performing actions such as starting an Elasticsearch instance for integration tests

   Cargo make can be installed with

   ```sh
   cargo install --force cargo-make
   ```

+If you are running the tests in Docker, [set `vm.max_map_count` for your platform](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#_set_vm_max_map_count_to_at_least_262144) to allow Elasticsearch to start.

 ### Cargo make

 Cargo make is used to define and configure a set of tasks, and run them as a flow.
 To see all of the Elasticsearch